 The Invert feature provides a solution by flipping the side of the mesh that is interactable, allowing users to work from alternative viewing angles or interact with the "back" side of the mesh without repositioning the camera or modifying the model.
 This ensures greater flexibility and usability when working with large, detailed 3D meshes, particularly in scenarios where accessing different sides of the mesh is critical for analysis or editing.
+Additionally, the Mesh Inspector displays the vertex count and cell count of any selected mesh, helping identify whether a model is subject to this single-sided interaction behavior.

 <aside> ℹ️